rakutentech/ios-miniapp/README.md

 - Load MiniApp list
 - Load MiniApp metadata
 - Create a MiniApp view
-- Facilitate communcation between host app and mini app
+- Facilitate communication between host app and mini app

 All the MiniApp files downloaded by the MiniApp iOS library are cached locally.